Image By ESO/L. Calçada

 “But it doesn’t seem natural,” I told her.
 “And look at this place.
 Most of the planet is barren.
 Dead.
 Except this one section.
 It seems almost terra-formed.
 Like they tried to do on Mars.”

 Call her a skeptic.
 “It’s a dual-star system.
 If we run the numbers, we might find a reason.
-Maybe only here do heat and light combine often enough for life.”
+Maybe only here do heat and light combine often enough, but not too often, to support life.”

 It was a stretch.
 “This is too perfect,” I told her.
 “Too perfect for human life.
 Almost designed for us.”